 But Walters' disappearance was too suggestive for the defendants not to make use of it, especially after their earlier candidates for the identity of the corpse proved so disappointing.
 All that was needed to transform it into strong proof that Hillmon had not died at Crooked Creek was a document to tie the vanished man to the Crooked Creek corpse, and a witness to authenticate it.
 The Kasten letter and Miss Alvina Kasten satisfied this need almost perfectly.
-(Almost, because of the small discrepancy between the letter and Brown's affidavit concerning the occasion of the letter-writer's making the acquaintance of John Hillmon.)
-If Frederick Adolph Walters really did meet John Hillmon, he would not have been mistaken about when and where.
+If Walters really had met John Hillmon, he would not have been mistaken about when and where.
 But if a member of the insurance companies' team composed the Kasten letter for the purpose of deceiving a jury, the composer might have overlooked the discrepancy between its contents and the Brown affidavit.

 Still, the mind resists this last possibility, because it requires us to conclude that Alvina Kasten lied when she testified, in her deposition, that she had received the letter on March 3, 1879.
 We must also conclude that Elizabeth Rieffenach never received the lost letter that she testified contained nearly the same information (as did her brother C.R.
 Walters), and must credit the insurance companies' agents and lawyers with sufficient dishonesty to create a brazenly inauthentic document and suborn the perjury of these witnesses.
 Can this rather extravagant hypothesis be supported?
-I believe that it is not
+I believe that it is not only supportable but nearly irresistible, and that a narrative that accounts for all of the known facts must lead us to the conclusion that the Kasten letter was a fake (and that the Rieffenach letter never existed).